harrison-bbb/nano-banana-prompts/OPEN-THIS.md

 ## About This Resource

 This prompt library was created to help marketers, designers, and business owners generate professional-quality marketing assets without expensive photoshoots or design tools.

-**Questions or suggestions?** Feel free to open an issue or contribute your own prompts!

----

-*Made with ❤️ for the AI creative community*